-Involved: Sol Archer, Maxime Bondu, Amélie Bouvier, Sven Dehens, Marjolijn Dijkman, Jean Katambayi Mukendi, Maya van Leemput (Agence Future), Denis Maksimov (Avenir Institute), Maarten Vanden Eynde.
+Involved: Sol Archer, Maxime Bondu, Amélie Bouvier, Sven Dehens, Marjolijn Dijkman, Jean Katambayi Mukendi, Maya van Leemput (Agence Future), Denis Maksimov (Avenir Institute), Simon Ripoll-Hurier, Maarten Vanden Eynde.

-Guests / Participants: Alejandro Alonso Diaz, John Ryan Brubaker, Elias Heuninck, Goldin+Senneby, Sofia Lemos, Myriam Mihindou, Pierre Rubio.
+Guests / Participants: Alejandro Alonso Diaz, John Ryan Brubaker, André van Es, Julien Griffit, Goldin+Senneby, Elias Heuninck, Sofia Lemos, Myriam Mihindou, Daniela de Paulis, Pierre Rubio.

-Partners / Locations: L'iselp, Brussels (BE); Greylight Projects, Brussels (BE); Fluent, Santander (ES); La Conciergerie, La Motte - Servolex (FR); Art Brussels (BE); Galeri NON, Istanbul (TR); Lehnbachhaus, Munich, (DE).
+Partners / Venues: Fig 2. at ICA (Institute for Contemporary Art), London (UK); L'Iselp, Brussels (BE); Fluent, Santander (ES); Greylight Projects, Brussels (BE); La Conciergerie, La Motte - Servolex (FR); La Loge, Brussels (BE); Art Brussels (BE); Galeri NON, Istanbul (TR); Lehnbachhaus, Munich, (DE).

 Uncertainty Scenarios is a collective experimental research project that explores the ways people throughout history have tried to speculate, predict and anticipate the future and different attitudes that go along with this.
 The project creates a common ground for a group of artists that all share interest in the concerns of the project and aims to establish a context for the development of new works.
 Together we reflect on possible consequences of current global socio-political or ecological issues and question our position as artists towards these.
 Uncertainty Scenarios tries to become an artistic tool to grasp the ‘futurity’ that is already, and increasingly, a part of our present.